 If you need help deciding a location, let me know and I can send you a list of places that I’ve shot before.
+Please be sure to check if your location requires a photo permit.
 If there’s a dream spot or a special place that means a lot to you two, I am TOTALLY open to shooting somewhere new.
 I am open to traveling WHEREVER for these photos so the sky’s the limit!

 WHEN’S THE BEST TIME TO TAKE BRIDALS?